Tech-invite3GPPspaceIETFspace

 21.2.2 QoE Measurement Collection Deactivationp.
 239

-Upon reception of the QoE release message in an application layer measurement configuration, the UE discards any unsent application layer measurement reports corresponding to the released application layer configuration.
-The UE discards the reports received from application layer when it has no associated application layer measurement configuration configured.
+Upon reception of the QoE release message for an application layer measurement configuration, the UE deletes the application layer measurement configuration at the application layer and the associated parameters in the UE Access Stratum and discards any unsent application layer measurement reports corresponding to the released application layer configuration.
+The UE discards the reports received from the application layer when it has no associated application layer measurement configuration configured.

-The network can replace a QoE measurement configuration with another one by deactivating an existing QoE measurement configuration and activating another QoE measurement configuration of the same QoE measurement configuration type.
+The network can replace a QoE measurement configuration with another one by releasing an existing QoE measurement configuration and configuring another QoE measurement configuration.
+The network is not expected to release a signalling-based QoE measurement configuration for the sake of configuring a new management-based QoE measurement configuration.

 Up